sharang9/personalproject/README.md

 The app currently is not on the app store as it is being worked on.

 This project is my first project and I have learnt a lot so far.
-Everyday I learn something new and I like the flexibility of playing with code.
+Everyday I learn something new and I like the flexibility of playing with code......
+Test